Komodo dragon dies in San Antonio zoo reptile house fire

 Firefighters tried to keep water usage to a minimum to avoid drowning the animals.

-The five-foot-long female Komodo dragon, one of the zoo's star attractions, likely died of smoke inhalation, zoo officials said.
+The five-foot-long (150 cm) female Komodo dragon, one of the zoo's star attractions, likely died of smoke inhalation, zoo officials said.

 "The Komodo dragon exhibition is closed down probably indefinitely," zoo spokeswoman Debbie Rios-Vanskike said.
 "It will get us six to eight months to get that up and running again."